kalte0/BMC-CS-151.github.io/labs/Lab05.md

 Test it using TestPostfixEvaluator.java.
 Make sure you understand how it works.

-Now, add 4 more tests, they should each combine multiple operators.
+Now, add 4 more tests to `TestPostfixEvaluator`.
+The tests should each combine multiple operators.

 ### Exercise 2.2 - Modifying PostfixEvaluator